jerseycheese/BootHillGM/Docs/AIGameMasterLogic.md

 # BootHillGM AI Game Master Logic Document

 ## 1. Overview
 The AI Game Master (GM) is the core component of BootHillGM, responsible for creating and managing the game world, narrating the story, and facilitating player interactions within the Boot Hill RPG framework.
+This document outlines the logic and considerations for implementing the AI GM in a React Native environment.

 ## 2. Core Functions (MVP)